Accounting and Auditing

 Accounting Handbook.
 X HF5635 S54 2010.
 Provides basic accounting information, including accounting rules, guidelines, ratios, formulas, etc.

 Wiley GAAP; Interpretation and Application of Generally Accepted Accounting Principles.
-X HF 5616 U5 G33
+2013

 (American Institute of Certified Public Accountants) is the membership association for Certified Public Accountants; it develops standards for audits of private companies and other services by CPAs.
 The AICPA also provides educational guidance materials to its members; develops and grades the Uniform CPA Examination; and monitors and enforces compliance with the profession’s technical and ethical standards.